-His scholarship has appeared at high-impact disciplinary journals such as Public Opinion Quarterly, Public Understanding of Science, and Communication Research as well as interdisciplinary outlets such as Science, Environment, Climatic Change, Nature Biotechnology, BMC Public Health, BMC Medical Ethics and the American Journal of Public Health.
+His scholarship has appeared at high-impact disciplinary journals such as Public Opinion Quarterly, Public Understanding of Science, and Communication Research as well as interdisciplinary outlets such as Science, Environment, Climatic Change, Nature Biotechnology, PLOS ONE, and the American Journal of Public Health.
 He has given invited lectures on more than three dozen college campuses worldwide and at many other scholarly and professional venues.
 His consulting experience includes research and analysis on behalf of the National Academies, the Howard Hughes Medical Institute, the Corporation for Public Broadcasting, the Centers for Disease Control, and other public and private sector clients.

 Nisbet is a contributor of analysis and commentary to a variety of news outlets.
 He also writes the The Public Square blog at The Breakthrough Institute, and is a columnist at Ensia, a web magazine focused on environmental science and solutions published by the Institute for the Environment at the University of Minnesota.

-Over the past decade, my goal has been to develop research and strategies that enhance the ability of experts, stakeholders and organizations to effectively communicate about the health and security dimensions of environmental problems and emerging technologies; to invest in media productions and journalistic initiatives that sponsor informed discussion and debate; and to build consensus in support of effective policies and practices.
-In conducting and applying this research, I have collaborated with government agencies, science organizations and a diversity of professionals including journalists, scientists, policy staffers, and advocates.
+Over the past decade, my goal has been to develop research and strategies that enhance the ability of experts, stakeholders and organizations to effectively communicate about advances in science and technology and to overcome the polarized differences that have slowed progress on environmental problems.
+In applying this research, I have collaborated with government agencies, science organizations and a diversity of professionals including journalists, scientists, policy staffers, and advocates.

 A substantial portion of my research has focused on the communication processes that shape risk perceptions, political preferences and decisions.
 Employing a variety of quantitative and qualitative methods — including surveys, experiments, and in depth interviews –- I have examined how various frames of reference and policy discourses not only influence the perceptions of the public, but also the judgments of experts, journalists, and stakeholders.